 Nehru was born on 14 November 1889 at Allahabad UP.
 He loves the children so that his birthday is celebrated as the Children Day each year.
 Pt Nehru was the First prime minister of India.
 His name comes first in the list of Prime minister of India.
 Nehru was the Independent Activist along with Social Reformer.

 He emerged as an eminent leader of the Indian independence movement under the tutelage of Mahatma Gandhi and served India as Prime Minister from its establishment as an independent nation in 1947 until his death in 1964.
 Nehru was the Son of Motilal Nehru.
-This prime minister father was a Layer and Nationalist. e was also known as Pandit Nehru due to his roots with the Kashmiri Pandit community.
+This prime minister’s father was a Layer and Nationalist.
+He was also known as Pandit Nehru due to his roots in the Kashmiri Pandit community.
+Therefore we have listed the list of prime ministers of India from 1947 till now.

 2. Gulzarilal Nanda ( 27 May 1964 – 9 June 1964)